How to Teach Energy Conservation to Children

 If this is a familiar scene in your house, think again.
 Is that the way you teach energy conservation to kids?
 Certainly not.
 Instead of lecturing our children on the need to save energy, why not give them some positive and affirmative experiences – children always learn better and imbibe values through interesting activities.

 “We need more people, especially youngsters, to engage in conservation efforts.
 Children can connect with the environment by getting outdoors and doing little things that will have a significant impact,” says teenage conservationist Vikas Madhav.

 He urges children to take up environment-friendly projects in their locality and school, avoid using plastic, segregate waste and so on.

-Here is how parents can educate their children on saving energy.
+Here are some tips for parents to educate their children on how to save energy at home.
 Try these fun and engaging ways to teach your little ones about conserving energy and you’d be surprised how involved they will be in green living practices.

 1. Play a game

 Lecturing kids about environmental degradation around the world and rattling out boring facts and figures is not going to help.
 Engage them in a game instead.
 Here is one interesting game to talk to them about energy efficiency – Ask your little ones to walk around the house with pen and paper, and to make a note of all the appliances and equipment that consume energy.
 Make them write down the names of all these things and let them suggest what measures can be taken within the home to reduce consumption of electricity and go green.
 You can stick small notes near these appliances to give them interesting information on conservation.

 Children will learn eco-friendly practices when parents demonstrate their commitment to the cause.
 Assign one day in a week for a “turn off” ritual, for a few hours.
 Tell your kids the significance of using less electricity and how it impacts the environment.
 Light up some candles and play a board game to keep the children occupied while talking about the importance of conservation.